renatex333/sentiment-analysis-lambda-api/README.md

 aws configure --profile mlops
 ```

-To set it as deafult profile:
+To set it as default profile:

 Linux:
 ```bash